-Teachers nominate children to receive a certificate for achievement in studies and for good behaviour.
+Teachers nominate children to receive a certificate for achievement in studies and for good choices, kindness and caring.
 Parents and carers are invited to attend the presentation.

-Weekly Celebration Assemblies are held for Years Reception to Year 6 and these award:
+Celebration Assemblies are held for Years Reception to Year 6 (alternating weekly between Receptiob/KS1 and KS2) and these award:

-- Sports Achievements; - House Cup (house points are collated weekly to award the cup to the highest scoring house); - Golden Trainer for class behaviour during PE;
+- Sports Achievements; - House Cup (house points are collated weekly to award the cup to the highest scoring house); - · Golden Trainer for class behaviour during PE; - Headteacher certificates; - Attendance Cups for the class with the best attendance.